WildCodeSchool/2023-02-JS-FT-Lyon-P3-Externatic/READMEen.md

 4. Install the required dependencies by running: `npm install` or `yarn install`.
 5. If you are using `yarn` or `pnpm`, adapt the `config/cli` in `package.json`
 6. Run command `npm install`
+7. Run command `npm run migrate`
-7. _NB: To launch the backend server, you'll need an environment file with database credentials.
+8. _NB: To launch the backend server, you'll need an environment file with database credentials.
 You'll find a template one in `backend/.env.sample`_

 ## Available Commands